conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 By default, the SQL feature is disabled.
 You will need to add additional configuration about the database for storing the data.

 :::warning
-You should provision a second database for storing SQL data that is different from the existing one used by Console backend.
+You should provision a second database for storing SQL data that is different from the existing one used by Console's backend.
 This ensures separation of concerns and continued operation of the core Console experience if the SQL database becomes unavailable.

 See [database requirements](../get-started/configuration/database.md) and [about database isolation](#database-isolation) for more guidance.
 :::